NTIA/gilbert-elliot-model/README.md

 respectively.

 ## Command Line Interface
-Upon installation, a command line tool called `gilbert-elliot.exe` is installed and added to the path.
+Upon installation, a command line tool called `gilbert-elliot` is installed and added to the path.
 It allows users to determine valid model control values and simulate error patterns.
 To see all options for the command line tool run